domRiddle/ASF/FAQ.md

 **Q:** Is it safe?

 **A:** If you ask if ASF is safe as a software, which means that it won't cause any damage to your computer, won't steal your private data, install viruses or any other stuff like that - it is safe.
 Code is open-source, and distributed binaries are always compiled from publicly available sources.
 If you for whatever reason don't trust them, you can always compile and use ASF from source, including all libraries that ASF is using (such as SteamKit2), which are open-source too.
 In the end however, it's always a matter of trust to the developer(s) of your application, so you should decide yourself if you consider ASF safe or not, potentially supporting your decision with technical arguments.
+Do not blindly believe something only because I said so - check yourself, as that's the only way to make sure.

 ***